chipjarred/JSONRPC/README.md

 ```
 ### Making a server

-In JSONRPC servers have three parts, two of which you've already met:
+`JSONRPC` servers have three parts, two of which you've already met:
 - `JSONRPCSession`:
     This represents a connection from a single client.
 The only difference between a server-side session and a client-side session is that server creates a one automatically  in response to receiving a connection from a client, whereas the client explicitly creates one to connect to a server.
 Other than that, they are identical.
 Once connected, either may send requests and notifications to the other whenever it likes.
 - `JSONRPCSessionDelegate`: